Is Overbooking Flights Legal in Europe?

 Here’s how you get started:

-4. Get up to 600€ (minus our provision fee) per passenger for denied boarding due to overbooking under EU law
+4. Get up to 600€ (minus their provision fee) per passenger

 Conclusion